index

 recovering the Boltzmann distribution.

-The framework reproduces established field equations with dissipation emerging from thermal coupling.
+The derivation reproduces established field equations with dissipation emerging from thermal coupling.
 Electromagnetic fields in conductors obey Maxwell’s equations,

 ×E=Bt,×B=μ0J+μ0ϵ0Et,\nabla \times \mathbf{E} = -\frac{\partial \mathbf{B}}{\partial t}, \quad \nabla \times \mathbf{B} = \mu_0 \mathbf{J} + \mu_0\epsilon_0 \frac{\partial \mathbf{E}}{\partial t},